-Parents can combine learning strategies using Alphapals products to deliver a multimedia learning experience.
+Parents can combine learning strategies using Alphapals stuffed letters to deliver a multimedia learning experience.
 Educators can also support their students by making them aware of the different learning techniques and how to discover what works best for them.

 6. Provide Support and Encouragement

 Parents or educators can offer support by providing more resources, such as those found on Alphapals, or through positive verbal reinforcement, books, or videos.
 When students receive acknowledgment of their efforts, they also understand that someone in their corner wants to see them succeed.